phwillot/holbertonschool-low_level_programming/0x0A-argc_argv/README.md

-# 0x08.
-C - Recursion
+# 0x0A.
+C - argc, argv

-## In this project, I learned about recursion.
+## In this project, I learned about argv and argv.

 ### Description of the tasks:

-0. Prints a string.

-1. Prints a string in reverse.

-2. Return the length of a string.

-3. Give the factorial of a given number.

-4. Return the value of x raised to the power of y.

-5. Return the natural square root of a number.

-6. Check if the integer is a prime number.

-7. Check if the string is a palindrome.
+0. Program that prints its name.

+1. Program that prints the number of arguments passed into it.

+2. Program that prints all arguments it receives.

+3. Program that multiplies two numbers.

+4. Program that adds positive numbers.

+5. Program that prints the minimum number of coins to make change for an amount of money.